UBC-MDS/Heart_Disease_group7/CONTRIBUTING.md

 * If you're adding new attributes or modifying existing ones, clearly explain the changes in the dataset description.

 ### License

 By contributing to this project, you agree that your contributions will be licensed under the MIT License.

+### Code of Conduct

+We ask all contributors to follow the Code of Conduct when participating in this project.

+### Questions?

+If you have any questions or need assistance, feel free to open an issue.